Disney-Inspired Leadership: Five principles for business success

 Lenn Millbower

 Lenn Millbower, the Mouse Man™ and author of Care Like a Mouse, teaches Walt Disney-inspired service, leadership, innovation, training, and success strategies.
 Everything Disney touched seems magical.
 It isn’t.
 It’s a method.
 Lenn saw that method up close.
-He spent 25 years at Walt Disney World: Epcot Operations trainer, Disney-MGM Studios stage manager, Animal Kingdom opening crew, Disney Institute, Disney University, and Walt Disney Entertainment management.
-Now he shares methodologies that will help you make your own magic.
+He spent 25 years at Walt Disney World as an Epcot Operations trainer, Disney-MGM Studios stage manager, Animal Kingdom opening crew, Disney Institute, Disney University, and Walt Disney Entertainment management.
+Now, he shares methodologies that will help you make your own magic.

 Recommended Webinar